Category: W

 ๐Ÿ‘ฅ Population & Demographics

-As West Townsend is a village within the town of Townsend, it does not have its own separate population count.
-However, the town of Townsend as a whole had a population of 9,198 according to the 2020 Census.
-The demographics of the town are largely homogeneous, with the majority of residents being of European descent.
+As an unincorporated village within the town of Poland, West Poland does not have its own separate population count.
+According to the U.S. Census Bureau, the town of Poland had a population of 5,376 as of the 2010 census.
+The demographic makeup of the town is predominantly white, with a small percentage of other races.

 ๐Ÿ›๏ธ History